See What Visitors Do, Not What You Assumed

 When to use:

-Use on long-form pages — landing pages, blog posts, product pages, and pricing pages — to determine whether your most important content is actually being seen.
+Use on long-form pages like landing pages, blog posts, product pages, and pricing pages.
+See if your key content is actually being viewed.

 What to watch for: